-Though it is possible to use a gearbox and a servo motor without assembling them into a single unit, their integration allows for a simple design and implementation of motion control systems.
-In the RDrive geared servo, the motor and the gear mechanism are already matched to work together and require no separate design and integration procedures, thus reducing engineering costs.
+Though it is possible to use a gearbox and a servo actuator without assembling them into a single unit, their integration allows for a simple design and implementation of motion control systems.
+In the RDrive geared servo, the drive and the gear mechanism are already matched to work together and require no separate design and integration procedures, thus reducing engineering costs.

 The overall length of our geared servo is shorter than that of an assembly where a servo motor is detached from a gearbox.
 Moreover, integrated units eliminate the need for additional couplings, minimizing the risk of bearing failures due to misalignment.

 By combining a servo motor with a gearing mechanism, we improved power management and use, allowing for a better, longer, and more powerful servo.

 Need more technical details or a consultation on customization?
 Leave us a message — and we will get back to you in the shortest timeSend a message